Alternative Pathways to Certification in Family Medicine

 Certification in family medicine is a special College of Family Physicians of Canada (CFPC) membership designation.
 Eligibility for Certification in family medicine is granted by the CFPC to those members who have either completed approved residency training in family medicine or become eligible for certification through a combination of approved training and practice experience.
 Once eligible, individuals may be granted certification either by successfully completing the Certification Examination in Family Medicine or through one of the following alternative pathways:

 - Alternative Route to Certification (ARC) - a self-directed, computer-based, educational program which assists family physicians to critically review their own practice and does not include an examination component.
-Applications will be accepted until December 31, 2013 from eligible family physicians who have not yet received certification.
+The ARC application is now closed.
+For additional information, please contact us at [email protected]

 - Recognized Training and Certification in jurisdictions outside Canada - a recently opened route to Certification (CCFP) without examination based on recognition of training and certification obtained in international jurisdictions.